RamejaAyush/Foodies2/README.md

 ## Issues

-Foodies is currently in development so, if you are having issues in login just make a new account from signup page.
+- Foodies is currently in development so, if you are having issues in login just make a new account from signup page.

+- Images on Cooking Section are not Visible fixing soon.

 ## Lessons Learned